hickory-dns/hickory-dns/crates/server/README.md

 This library contains basic implementations for DNS zone hosting.
 It is capable of performing signing all records in the zone for server DNSSEC RRSIG records associated with all records in a zone.
 There is also a `hickory-dns` binary that can be generated from the library with `cargo install hickory-dns`.
 Dynamic updates are supported via `SIG0` (an mTLS authentication method is under development).

-**NOTICE** This project was rebranded from Trust-DNS to Hickory DNS and has been moved to the https://github.com/hickory-dns/hickory-dns organization and repo, this crate/binary has been moved to [hickory-server](https://crates.io/crates/hickory-server), from `0.24` and onward, for prior versions see [trust-dns-server](https://crates.io/crates/trust-dns-server).

 ## Status

 The server code is complete, the daemon supports IPv4 and IPv6, UDP and TCP.